Victor H. Czegka: Early life and service

-Victor H. Czegka was born on May 21, 1880 in Austria-Hungary.
+Victor H. Czegka was born on May 21, 1880, in Austria-Hungary.
 Czegka immigrated to the United States in 1904 and eventually joined the Marine Corps from Clifton, New Jersey.

 In 1909, then First Sergeant Czegka became the first Marine to win the Wimbledon Cup, a marksmanship trophy.
 He won the trophy using a telescopic sight he had built himself.
 Czegka became a naturalized American citizen in the state of Pennsylvania in 1916.

 Byrd Antarctic Expeditions

 First expedition

 From 1928 to 1930, then Master Technical Sergeant Czegka was a member of the first Byrd Antarctic Expeditionary Team.
 Admiral Richard E. Byrd led Czegka and other explorers to Antarctica, setting up a camp on the Ross Ice Shelf called "Little America."
 The explorers collected mineral deposits and mapped out over 150,000 square miles of uncharted territory in harsh conditions.

 Byrd personally requested Czegka to design and develop an insulated house to use during the expedition.
 Czegka was the chief machinist and also constructed stoves and snowmobiles.
 He prepared and modified the scientific instruments that were used, contributing greatly to the success of the expedition.
 Czegka was awarded his first Navy Cross for his role in the expedition.
-Czegka also appeared in a documentary about the expedition which was released in 1930, titled With Byrd at the South Pole.
+In 1930 Czegka, along with 80 others, received a Congressional medal titled the Byrd Antarctic Expedition Medal, for their parts in the expedition.
+Czegka appeared in a documentary about the expedition which was released in 1930, titled With Byrd at the South Pole.